TradeMe/angular-master-class-exercises/ngrx/step-1-use-ngrx.md

-## Exercise: Use ngrx within Contacts App
+## Exercise: Use NgRx within Contacts App

 Let's use **ngrx** to configure our Contacts application to use the the core building blocks from the Redux pattern - store, reducers, and actions.